AndrewJamesThomas/MarketReport/README.md

 ## Step 5: Process downloaded data with the python script
 Start by making sure that the assets/plots directory exists.
 Then open the "process.py" script and update the "INPUT_DATA" variable to point to the downloaded program data.
 Then, simply run the script.
 This will result in two outcomes: a histogram of completion data and the completion quantiles.
 I use to include a growth-share plot in the report.
 However, this requires some extra work and is probably not useful enough to justify.

-## Step 6: Create visuales
+## Step 6: Create visuals
 Return to the Lightcase report you generated earlier and download or screenshot the relevant visuals.
+You do not need to include all visuals, but these are the ones that are generally expected: "Program Overview", "Completions by Institution", "Completions Over Time", the "Labor Market Demand", "Demographic Breakdowns", "Hard/Soft Skills".

 ## Step 7: Create Report